-A mandatory rel attribute with a value of memento.
+- A mandatory rel attribute with a value of memento. - A mandatory href attribute that conveys the time-specific URI of the resource that corresponds with the time of last modification.
+This URI allows a Destination to obtain that specific version during a catch-up operation, for example, because it had been offline, even if the resource has meanwhile changed again.

-- A mandatory href attribute that conveys the time-specific URI of the resource that corresponds with the time of last modification.
-This URI allows a Destination to obtain that specific version during a catch-up operation, for example, because it had been offline, even if the resource has meanwhile changed again. - Other attributes are as described for the <rs:ln> child element of <url> in Section 7.
+- The last modified datetime of the resource version identified by the time-specific URI is conveyed by the value of the modified attribute. - Other attributes are as described for the <rs:ln> child element of <url> in Section 7.

 A second approach consists of pointing to a TimeGate associated with the time-generic resource.
-A TimeGate supports negotiation in the datetime dimension, as introduced in the Memento protocol [Memento Internet Draft], to obtain a version of the resource as it existed at a specified moment in time.
-This allows the Destination to obtain the version that existed at the time of last modification by using the <lastmod> value in the datetime negotiation process, but also allows the Destination to obtain other versions by using different datetime values.
-A pointer to a TimeGate is introduced by using an <rs:ln> element with the following attributes:
+A TimeGate supports negotiation in the datetime dimension, as introduced in the Memento protocol [RFC 7089], to obtain a version of the resource as it existed at a specified moment in time.
+This allows the Destination to obtain the version that existed at a any time in the past, for example, the time of last modification (if a <lastmod> value is included as shown in Example 29).
+A pointer to a TimeGate is introduced by using an <re> : In> element with the following attributes: